Home|Global Medical Insurance Plans|Americas|Dominican Republic Insurance

 - 4 Core Insurance Plans

-Overview of healthcare in the Dominican Republic
+Healthcare in The Dominican Republic

-The Dominican Republic healthcare financing system
+The Dominican Republic Healthcare Financing System

 The Dominican Republic operates on a three-tiered healthcare financing system: 1) contributive, 2) subsidized, and 3) contributive subsidized.
 These tiers involve different financing methods, as explained below: